applechor/reactnd-project-myreads/README.md

 1. clone this respository.
 2. cd to directory which has this respository.
 3. install all project dependencies with `npm install`.
-4. install React Router with `npm install --save react-router-dom`
-5. start the development server with `npm start`
+4. start the development server with `npm start`.
-6. launch the site in your browser at http://localhost:3000
+5. launch the site in your browser at http://localhost:3000.

 ## Backend Server